 The digital experience is entirely comprised of data, and customer journey analytics provide actionable insight about customer needs and how well that experience is serving them.
 Increasing customer engagement is a primary objective of a CX strategy in organizations undergoing digital transformation.
 Part of those transformations is an increasing emphasis on customer data and customer experience analysis.

 A new level of customer insight is empowering digital marketing engines to drive better business outcomes on several fronts, based on customer interaction and customer experience data:

 - Increases in customer satisfaction score

 - Enhancements to product offerings

 These outcomes present a compelling case for investing in initiatives that improve the digital customer experience.
-In order to achieve them, however, CMOs must place a high priority on ways to measure and optimize customer experience through integrated digital marketing.
+In order to achieve them, however, CMOs must place a high priority on ways to measure and optimize customer experience through integrated digital marketing, including the use of machine learning text analytics to understand customer sentiment metrics.
 Consider these findings from Gartner :

 - In a survey of marketing leaders, two thirds say they are currently competing partly or mainly on the basis of customer experience, and 81% of companies plan to do so within two years

 - In 2022, 23% of the CMOs feel customer understanding and experience management as their capability gap.